Who Will Pay The Medical Expenses If A Person Is Injured In A Slip-And-Fall Accident?

 Owners of property usually have insurance.
-Occasionally written into their insurance policies are provisions, which permit the insurance company to pay out a certain amount of money for medical care, treatment, and other expenses that result because of a slip and fall, regardless of a lawsuit or any claim which may be anticipated.
+Occasionally written into their insurance policies are provisions that permit the insurance company to pay out a certain amount of money for medical care, treatment and other expenses that result because of a slip-and-fall, regardless of a lawsuit or any claim which may be anticipated.

-What Are Some Things that Someone Must Bring Upon Meeting with You for their Pending Slip and Fall Case?
+What Are Some Things To Bring When Meeting With You For A Pending Slip-And-Fall Case?

 Note that when deciding what to give your attorney, common sense will tell you the more information and documentation you have to give, the better.
 More is always better than less.
 All relevant information is very helpful.